mingz628/FunGP/README.md

 ---
 ### Usage

-To use the GPmixture library, follow the complete process outlined below:
+To use the GPmixture library, follow the complete example process outlined below:

 ```python
 from smoother.gpmix_smoother import smoother